protontypes/open-sustainable-technology/README.md

 - [TopFarm2](https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2) - TOPFARM is a Python package developed by DTU Wind Energy to help with wind-farm optimizations.
 - [BasicDTUController](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController) - The scope of this project is to provide an open-source open-access controller that can be used by the wind energy community as a reference
 - [WindEnergyToolbox](https://gitlab.windenergy.dtu.dk/toolbox/WindEnergyToolbox) - is a collection of Python scripts that facilitate working with (potentially a lot) of HAWC2,HAWCStab2, FAST or other text input based simulation tools.
+- [windfarmGA](https://github.com/YsoSirius/windfarmGA) - Genetic algorithm to optimize the layout of windfarms

 ### Hydro Energy